apache/trafficserver/doc/reference/plugins/balancer.en.rst

 The first keyword is the name of a balancing policy.
 The subsequent keywords are used to refine the requested policy.

+The remaining plugin arguments are balancer targets.
+Typically, these will be the host names of origin servers that requests should be balanced across.
+The target name may contain a colon-separated port number.

 Hash Balancing Policy
 ---------------------